2010 São Toméan parliamentary election

-Legislative elections were held in São Tomé and Príncipe on 1 August 2010.
+Parliamentary elections were held in São Tomé and Príncipe on 1 August 2010.
 The elections had been planned for 21 February, but were then postponed.
 President Fradique de Menezes announced on 17 March 2010 that elections would be held on 1 August 2010.

 Results

 The opposition Independent Democratic Action emerged as the largest party, winning 26 of the 55 seats.
 Prime Minister Joaquim Rafael Branco's MLSTP-PSD came second with 21 seats.
 Third was PCD, a member of the ruling coalition, with seven seats.
 President de Menezes's MDFM-PL won only one seat.